How to improve Private Primary Education

 Also, assessment at LEAD School helps student cover their learning gaps before progressing to the next unit.
 Every unit has a unit-end assessment.
 These might be written, oral, or both.

 LEAD School also offers India’s 1st Computational and Coding Skills (CCS) that makes students future-ready.

 - Teaches computational and coding skills rather than computers as a subject.

 - Teaches coding on the latest technologies, such as game development and data science on Python, graphic designing on Scratch.

 - Teaches how to use computers safely and responsibly.

 - Delivers pedagogical style of ‘Use, Think, Build’ that is proven to deliver competence and skill.

 - Students work on projects where they build and publish software applications.

 So, a child not only develops cognitive and creative expressions but also learns coding at an early age.

 LEAD is helping children become future-ready.
-To enrol your child in a LEAD Powered School: Fill the admission form now
+To enrol your child in a LEAD Partner School: Fill the admission form now